lgastako/ion/README.md

 ### Create an ion

-The `ionize` fn is identical to clojure's built in `atom` function except that it defaults to nil if no value is supplied and it takes two additional options:
+The `ionize` fn is identical to clojure's built in `atom` function except that it defaults to nil if no value is supplied and it takes one additional option:

 The `transmogrifier` option should should be nil or a side-effect free fn of one argument, which will be passed the value that was is about to be `reset!`